metosin/reitit/README.md

 The [meta-data extensions](#meta-data-based-extensions) are a easy way to extend the system.
 Routes meta-data can be trasnformed into any shape (records, functions etc.) in route compilation, enabling easy access at request-time.

 Still, we can do better.
 As we know the exact route interceptor/middleware is linked to, we can pass the (compiled) route information into the interceptor/middleware at creation-time.
 It can extract and transform relevant data just for it and pass it into the actual request-handler via a closure.
-We can do all the static local computations forehand, yielding much lighter runtime processing.
+We can do all the static local computations forehand, yielding faster runtime processing.

-For middleware, there is a helper `reitit.middleware/gen` for this.
-It takes a function of `route-meta router-opts => middleware` and returns a special record extending the internal middleware protocols so it can be mounted as normal middleware.
-The compiled middleware can also decide no to mount itsef byt returning `nil`.
-Why mount `wrap-enforce-roles` if there are no roles required for that route?
+To do this we use [middleware records](#middleware-records) `:gen` hook instead of the normal `:wrap`. `:gen` expects a function of `route-meta router-opts => wrap`.
+Instead of returning the actual middleware function, the middleware record can also decide no to mount itsef byt returning `nil`.
+Why mount `wrap-enforce-roles` for a route if there are no roles required for it?

-To demonstrate the two approaches, below are response coercion middleware written in both ways (found in `reitit.coercion`):
+To demonstrate the two approaches, below are response coercion middleware written as normal ring middleware function and as middleware record with `:gen`.
+The actual codes are from `reitit.coercion`:

 ### Naive